A Knowledge Distillation Ensemble Framework for Predicting Short and Long-term Hospitalisation Outcomes from Electronic Health Records Data: Methodology

-That is, the vector representation $\boldsymbol{\hat{p}^i_o}_{Dynamic}$ creates a separation between negative and positive-outcome time-series.
-The joint use of log transformation and flooring captures the difference in the order of magnitude of the resulting representations, rather than possibly non-significant fluctuations within the actual values \cite{logtransform}.
+That is, the vector representation $\boldsymbol{\hat{p}}_{Dynamic}$ creates a separation between time-series corresponding to adverse outcomes and those corresponding to normal outcomes.
+The use of log transformation captures the difference in the order of magnitude of the resulting representations, rather than possibly non-significant fluctuations within the actual values \cite{logtransform}.

-The second module, \emph{Static-OP} (OP: Outcome Predictor) combines $\boldsymbol{\hat{p}^i_{o_{Dynamic}}}$ with $\boldsymbol{D^s} $ to estimate the final prediction probability $\boldsymbol{\hat{p}^i_o}$.
-Static-OP is a classification ensemble based on gradient boost trees.
-The two modules form a bi-level stacked classification system we call \emph{KD-OP} (Knowledge-Distillation Outcome Predictor).
+The second module, \emph{Static-OP} is a classification ensemble based on gradient boost trees. \emph{Static-OP} is trained using $\boldsymbol{D^s}$ and the true incidence of the outcome in the cohort, $\boldsymbol{y}$ to estimate the final prediction probability $\boldsymbol{\hat{p}}$.
+During the training process of \emph{Static-OP}, $\boldsymbol{\hat{p}_{{Dynamic}}}$ is used as sample weights to guide training.
+The two modules form the bi-level stacked classification system \emph{KD-OP} (Knowledge Distillation Outcome Predictor).
 The output for the ensemble is:

-Where $\gamma \in [0-1]$ is a learned parameter corresponding to the optimal threshold for classification selected by optimising the mean Area Under the Precision-Recall Curve (PR-AUC) in the validation set.
+Where the adversity threshold $\gamma \in [0,1]$ is a learned parameter corresponding to the optimal threshold for classification selected by optimising the mean Area Under the Precision-Recall Curve (PR-AUC).

-\emph{KD-OP} provides a visual justification of its predicted $\boldsymbol{\hat{y}^i_o}$ for a given outcome $o$ during interval $i$.
-The justification component combines the attention vector generated by \emph{Dynamic-KD} and the relative importance of the static features generated by \emph{Static-OP} along with the relative contribution of the two modules to the final prediction.
 The remainder of this section details the design of \emph{KD-OP}'s individual modules.

-\subsection{Dynamic-KD}
+\subsubsection{Dynamic-KD}

+The first module is designed to use the data's dynamic view, i.e. the multivariate time-series input $\boldsymbol{D^d}$, to learn a vector-form separation between the majority (non-adverse outcome) time-series and time-series corresponding to adverse events.
+The module capitalises on the significantly lower frequency of adverse outcomes (e.g. ICU admission = 1) compared to typical outcomes (e.g. no ICU admission) in the overall population, enabling viewing adverse outcomes as outliers.

-The multivariate time-series are first processed by \emph{Dynamic-KD}, which consists of an unsupervised LSTM-Autoencoder architecture trained to reconstruct the input sequence by minimizing a distance-based objective function $\mathcal{J}$. $\mathcal{J}$ measures the difference between the input vectors in the original series $\boldsymbol{X_p^d}$ and the vectors of the reconstructed series $\boldsymbol{\hat{X}_p^d}$ for each batch (patient) $p$ in $\boldsymbol{D^d} $. $\mathcal{J}$ is defined as below:
+\emph{Dynamic-KD} (Figure \ref{fig:DynamicKD}) consists of an unsupervised LSTM-Autoencoder architecture which is 'self-trained' using a subset of the time-series containing only majority outcomes, $\boldsymbol{D^d_0}$.
+For each patient matrix $\boldsymbol{X}_k$ in $\boldsymbol{D^d_0}$, the training procedure aims to reconstruct $\boldsymbol{X}_k$'s input sequence by minimising a distance-based objective function $\mathcal{J}$. $\mathcal{J}$ is the reconstruction loss measuring the difference between the input vectors in the original series $\boldsymbol{X}_k$ and the vectors of the reconstructed series $\boldsymbol{\hat{X}}_k$. $\mathcal{J}$ is defined as below:

-Where $m$ is the number of multivariate observations for each patient $p$ and $\norm{.}_2$ is the L2-norm of a given vector.